 - Students complete the Early Childhood and Elementary Education (Pre-K-5th grade) certification and English to Speakers of Other Languages (ESOL) endorsement.

 - Our cornerstone course, Culturally Responsive Pedagogy, lays the foundation for preparing teachers to promote the success of elementary students in urban schools, and is interwoven throughout the program.

 - After meeting all program and state requirements, students are recommended to the state for certification in Early Childhood and Elementary Education (Pre-K-5th grade) with an English to Speakers of Other Languages (ESOL) endorsement at the end of the first year.

-- Second Year: Students continue taking courses while working as full-time, paid teachers in an urban elementary school in metro Atlanta, while completing the M.Ed. degree.
+- Students continue taking courses while working as full-time, paid teachers in an urban elementary school in metro Atlanta, while completing the M.A.T. degree.

 - Bachelor's degree from accredited college or university